Millions of Syrians have escaped across borders, fleeing the bombs and bullets that have devastated their homes.

 What is UNHCR doing to help?

 We provide life-saving humanitarian aid for Syrian refugees, helping the most vulnerable with cash for medicine and food, stoves and fuel for heating, insulation for tents, thermal blankets and winter clothing.
+For those who have been displaced but remain in Syria, we provide shelter kits and non-food items as well as protection services and psychosocial support.

 "Syria is the biggest humanitarian and refugee crisis of our time, a continuing cause of suffering for millions which should be garnering a groundswell of support around the world."